- 1. Your Appearance:

 - 8. Don't be Late or Too Early:

-- 9. Don't Ask the Wrong Questions in Your First interview:
+- 9. Don't Ask the Wrong Questions in Your First Interview:

 - 10. Know

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 No matter how good you look, how much research you've done, or how perfectly your qualifications match the job description, if you're not prepared with great answers to the toughest interview questions, you won't get the job.